If you have a skincare concern, the Neiman Dermatology Building is here to help!

 Herpes is a common viral infection that causes small blisters to appear on the skin of the face or genital area after encountering skin or sexual contact with an infected person.
 Patients may develop primary infections that heal completely or recurrent infections that come and go over time after exposure to certain triggers.
 While there is no cure for recurring herpes, treatments such as anti-viral medications can relieve symptoms during an outbreak.

-Hirsutism is a hormonal condition involving excessive body hair in women that develops due to high levels of male hormones called hirsutism.jpgandrogens.
-This condition may develop in patients with polycystic ovary syndrome, Cushing's syndrome or from certain medications.
+Hirsutism is a hormonal condition involving excessive body hair in women that develops due to high levels of androgen.
+This condition may develop in patients with polycystic ovary syndrome (PCOS), Cushing’s syndrome, or from certain medications.
 Treatments aim to remove body hair through electrolysis or laser therapy and prevent additional growth through oral contraceptives or anti-androgens.

 Moles and other birthmarks are benign pigmented spots or patches of skin that are usually brown or black in color.
 Though most moles are harmless, they may eventually develop into cancer.